-The MassDEP has prepared a Source Water Assessment Program (SWAP) Report for the water supply source serving the Buffumville Heights Estates.
-The report assesses the susceptibility of public water supplies to contamination and makes recommendations.
+The Massachusetts Department of Environmental Protection (MassDEP) has not yet completed a Source Water Assessment Program (SWAP) Report for the water supply source serving Estates at Highland Ridge.
+This report assesses the susceptibility of public water systems to contamination and makes recommendations for improvement.
+Once a SWAP report has been completed, we will notify you.